 Will re-consider the minimum age for marriage of our daughters says PM Modi

-New Delhi, Aug 15: Prime Minister Narendra Modi today announced that a committee has been set up to re-consider the minimum age for marriage of our daughters.
+New Delhi, Aug 15: Prime Minister Narendra Modi today announced that a committee has been set up to reconsider the minimum age for marriage of our daughters.

 Addressing the nation on Independence Day, the PM said that appropriate action will be taken after the committee submits its report.

-This has been under the consideration of the Indian government for sometime now.
+This has been under the consideration of the Indian government for some time now.
 There has been a proposal to increase the minimum marriage age for women 18 to 21.
 One of the main reasons for this is because the maternal mortality rate and health of the young Indian mothers.

 The world saw what our soldiers did at Ladakh: PM Modi